jayrbolton/polygram/HELP.md

 A "layer" in polygram represents a collection of the same repeated shapes, such as a circle, triangle, or square.
 The shape is always defined as a regular polygon (line, triangle, square, pentagon, hexagon, etc), but the shape can be stretched and skewed as you please.

-The shape in a layer starts out as a single copy, but you can tweak the "copies" field to have the shape repeat.
+The shape in a layer starts out as a single copy, but you can tweak the "copies" field to have the shape repeat in the canvas.

-Every field represents a numeric value.
+Every form field under a layer represents a numeric value.
 In addition to simple numbers, every field can be written as a **javascript expression** that gets re-evaluated on every frame of the animation.

 The fields for a layer are: